chevere/docs/get-started/overview.md

 # Overview

-In essence, Chevere is a [controller](./../components/controller.md) command runner with a [pluggable](../components/plugin.md) layer, which takes an `$input` and `return` a result.
-It provides a modular system, which can be progressively implemented.
+In essence, Chevere is a [controller](./../components/controller.md) command runner with a [pluggable](../components/Pluggable.md) layer, which takes an `$input` and `return` a result of that process.

 > 🧔🏾 On a more formal definition, Chevere is a very sophisticated PHP scripting framework

 Chevere sits in the I/O handling, designed to present and deliver instructions to *consumers* of the application which could be _anything_ triggering execution.
+It is modular system, which can be progressively implemented in any project.

-## Abstracting
+## Abstracting Instructions

 By abstracting the application instructions under pluggable controller, is possible to define software artifacts that will be used to provide all the different application entry points needed.
 Namely, HTTP routing, workers, background processing, etc.